olivierdalang/SPCgeonode/README.md

 ## Publish

-When you want to publish the changes, make sure you've just rebuilt the containers, then use :
+When you want to publish the changes, make sure you've just rebuilt the containers (`docker-compose -f docker-compose.yml build`, then use :

 ```
 docker login
-docker-compose push
+docker-compose -f docker-compose.yml push
 ```

 ## Compared to Geonode project